fnaumenko/isChIP/README.md

 By permitted maximum values of lognormal mean = 9 and sd = 1.0 the maximum generated fragment length is about 1200 kb, average length is about 13 kbp.

-### Performance
-On 2.5 GHz RAID HPC by default values of ground samples, in one-thread mode, within 1 minute **isChIP** records:<br>
-- in *test* mode about 1,000,000 reads (16,500 read/sec);<br>
-- in *control* mode about 60,000,000 reads (1,000,000 read/sec).<br>
-The required memory is linearly proportional to the number of threads.
-For one thread, it does not exceed 300 Mb.

 ## Model: brief description
 The real protocol of ChIP-seq is simulated by repeating the basic cycle, performed for each treated chromosome (twice for autosomes).
 The basic cycle consists of the next phases: